-And when we got a new puppy, my children agreed that they would all help exercise the dog.
+When we got a new puppy, my children agreed that they would all help exercise the dog.
 We set things up so that every morning they take turns exercising the dog before they go to school.
 And they still do this even though we have had the dog for eleven years!

-However I am going to say that my children are not good at clearing up after themselves.
+However, I am going to say that my children are not good at clearing up after themselves.
 Are they lazy?
 Incompetent?
 Or inconsiderate?

 No. They are pretty good kids.
 But I have let them get into bad habits.

 If I want things to change in my household I am going to need to do a few things first.